Using an employer of record in Australia

 Redundancy pay is not required if the business has fewer than 15 employees or the employee was hired on a fixed-term contract.

 Employees can make an unfair dismissal claim if their employer mishandles their termination.
-An EOR in Australia can keep your termination processes compliant with local laws.
+An EOR in Australia may help keep your termination processes compliant with local laws.

 Company registration in Australia